 Before you can accurately budget for your exchange, you need to know which path you’re taking.
 The three most common types are delayed, reverse, and build-to-suit (or improvement) exchanges.
 Each comes with its own set of procedures, timelines, and, of course, fee structures.
 A delayed exchange is the most common and affordable, while reverse and build-to-suit exchanges require significantly more hands-on management from your QI.
 Understanding the differences will not only help you anticipate costs but also allow you to have a more productive conversation with potential QIs about the services you actually need.
 Let’s break down what you can expect to pay for each of these common exchange types.

-Costs for a Delayed Exchange
+What to Expect for a Delayed Exchange

 The delayed exchange is the most common type of 1031 exchange, and its pricing reflects that simplicity.
 For a standard transaction involving the sale of one property and the purchase of one replacement property, you can generally expect QI fees to be between $800 and $1,000.
 This is often a flat administrative fee that covers the core services: holding your funds in a secure account, preparing the necessary exchange documents, and ensuring you meet the critical 45-day identification and 180-day closing deadlines.
 Because this is the most frequent type of 1031 exchange, the process is streamlined, making it the most budget-friendly option for investors.

-Pricing for a Reverse Exchange
+How Much Does a Reverse Exchange Cost?

 A reverse exchange flips the standard process on its head: you buy your new property before you sell your old one.
 This strategy can be powerful in a competitive market, but it introduces significant complexity and risk, which drives up the cost.
 Fees for a reverse exchange can range from $6,000 to $10,000.
 The higher price is because the QI must create an Exchange Accommodation Titleholder (EAT) to temporarily hold the title to either your old or new property.
 This structure requires more intricate legal work and management, justifying the substantial increase in fees compared to a delayed exchange.

-Fees for a Build-to-Suit Exchange
+Calculating Fees for a Build-to-Suit Exchange

 If your plan involves buying a property and using some of the exchange funds to make improvements, you’re looking at a build-to-suit or improvement exchange.
 These are among the most complex and, therefore, most expensive exchanges.
 Fees typically fall between $7,500 and $15,000.
 The reason for the high cost is the extensive administrative work required.
 Your QI doesn’t just hold the funds; they must manage and disburse them to contractors as work is completed, all while ensuring every step complies with IRS regulations.
 This ongoing oversight throughout the construction period demands a much higher level of service and attention to detail.